Catenscia/MxOps/docs/source/user_documentation/getting_started.md

 ## Installation

-Mxops is available on [PyPI](https://pypi.org/project/mxops/).
+MxOps is available on [PyPI](https://pypi.org/project/mxops/).
 Install it simply with pip:

 ```bash
 pip install mxops